 Samantha also has a vehement passion for art song, winning The Edward Brooke’s English Song Prize in 2019.
 She has recently launched her touring programme alongside the talented pianist Beth Haughn, ‘The Journey Home to the British Isles’, which explores this repertoire more by consisting of composers and poets born or resident, along the famous journey from John O’Groats to Lands End.

 Inspired by her musical nan and rock musician father, she began her musical life as a chorister at the age of seven in Shropshire and has since featured as a soloist with many nationally acclaimed choirs, including The London Male Voice choir.
 She has also been a member of the Conservatoire’s Chamber Choir under Paul Spicer and Ex Cathedra under Jeffrey Skidmore, where she held a scholarship for the 2019-2020 season.

-Away from her singing, Samantha enjoys cooking, playing video games and walking her two black Labradors, Rosie and Amber, alongside working intermittently as a locum Registered Veterinary Nurse, which she trained for at Harper Adams University as an undergraduate.
+Away from her singing, Samantha enjoys cooking, playing video games and walking her two black Labradors, Rosie and Amber, alongside working intermittently as a locum Registered Veterinary Nurse.